Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication

 \subsection{System Model}

+We consider a semantic communication system designed for next-generation 6G-enabled Internet of Things (6G-IoT) networks, where distributed edge devices must transmit task-relevant information to centralized or cloud-based servers under strict constraints on bandwidth, latency, and privacy.
+In such settings, communication should prioritize the efficient delivery of minimal yet informative representations, discarding irrelevant or sensitive content that is unnecessary for the downstream task.

-We consider a communication system with a transmitter that includes a feature extractor and a joint source-channel coding (JSCC) encoder.
-We collectively refer to these components as the task-relevant encoder (TRE).
-The TRE encodes an input image $\boldsymbol{x} \in \mathcal{X}$ into a lower-dimensional feature vector $\boldsymbol{z} \in \mathcal{Z}$.
+The transmitter includes a feature extractor and a joint source-channel coding (JSCC) encoder.
+We collectively refer to these components as the task-relevant encoder.
+The task-relevant encoder encodes an input image $\boldsymbol{x} \in \mathcal{X}$ into a lower-dimensional feature vector $\boldsymbol{z} \in \mathcal{Z}$.
 Encoded vector $\boldsymbol{z}$ is then transmitted to a receiver over a noisy wireless channel.
-The primary objective is to transmit a minimal yet informative representation ($\boldsymbol{z}$), by discarding task-irrelevant information while ensuring that $\boldsymbol{z}$ contains only the essential information for accurate downstream classification at the receiver.
+The primary objective is to transmit a minimal and informative representation, by discarding task-irrelevant information while ensuring that $\boldsymbol{z}$ contains only the essential information for accurate downstream classification at the receiver.

 The overall transmission and decoding process can be described by the following Markov chain:

 where $X$ is the random variable representing the input images, $Z$ is the random variable representing the encoded feature vectors, $\hat{Z}$ is the noisy signals received by the receiver, $Y$ is the random variable representing the labels of the input images, and $\hat{Y}$ is the random variable representing the predicted labels at the receiver.